-I created a dedicated service user for the Nagios event handler to use, this user will need the ability to do CRUD operations on the Incident and Configuration tables. *N.B.: Access to configuration table is only required if you want to populate CMDB as part of the Incident creation as I have scripted so it will also create an entry for a host based on information in Nagios if it doesn’t exist in Service-Now’s CMDB, if an entry already exist then it will simply populate the field.
+I created a dedicated service user for the Nagios event handler to use, this user will need the ability to do CRUD operations on the Incident and Configuration tables. *N.B.: Access to the configuration table is only required if you want to populate CMDB as part of the Incident creation as I have scripted so it will also create an entry for a host-based on information in Nagios if it doesn’t exist in ServiceNow’s CMDB, if an entry already exists then it will simply populate the field.

 On the Nagios end, we need to update Nagios to use a custom event handler… this can be done by changing the global default event handler however if you want a more granular approach you can update the hosts and service templates that your hosts and services inherit from.

 I have chosen to update the hosts and service templates to use the custom event handlers that I have built.
 These custom event handlers get all the necessary notification variables passed in from Nagios which is then passed on to a custom script to forward to Service-Now.